Skip to content

 • A 40-year-old patient became obtunded 1 month after return from a region endemic for malaria.

-• MRI showed the brain parenchyma appearing normal on T2 and FLAIR and DWI - there was no edema or ischemic changes.
+• MRI showed the brain parenchyma appearing normal on T2 and FLAIR and DWI - there was no oedema or ischaemic changes.

-• However, SWI showed extensive juxtacortical and deep white matter foci of susceptibility artefact (representing microhemorrhages and/or microthromb).
+• However, SWI showed extensive juxtacortical and deep white matter foci of susceptibility artefact (representing microhaemorrhages and/or microthromb).

 • Chest imaging showed bilateral lung consolidation, spenomegaly (with infarction) and small regions of hepatic infarcts.